Josh Gordon Injury Update: Patriots Receiver Hurt Against Giant With Potentially Serious Knee Injury

 “The Patriots’ top three WRs are now Julian Edelman, Jakobi Meyers and Gunner Olszewski,” he noted.
 “Josh Gordon just got hurt.
 Phillip Dorsett should be back soon.
 N’Keal Harry is eligible to return after Week 8.
 The Patriots could sign Maurice Harris after Week 6, per his injury settlement.”

 Going into halftime, the New England Patriots announced the Gordon was questionable to return to the game.
-Josh Gordon had already been dealing with injury going into the game, carrying a questionable designation and coming in as a game-time decision.
+The receiver had already been dealing with injury going into the game, carrying a questionable designation and coming in as a game-time decision.

 Be OK Josh Gordon pic.twitter.com/TLf275ZPVi